annedaeunlee/marble_solitaire/README.md

 At the end of the game for my program, the screen displays whether the user has won or lost and how many marbles were left on the board.

-My program comes with the English setup of marble solitaire (cross shape) as well as two other style: the European setup (octogonal shape) and the Triangle setup (triangle shape)
+My program comes with the English setup of marble solitaire (cross shape) as well as two other styles, the European setup (octogonal shape) and the Triangle setup (triangle shape).